phiresky/masters-thesis/content/0_abstract.md

 We optimize the hyperparameters to be able to show which parameters lead to the best results for each of the methods.
-In addition, we compare different variants of bayesian aggregation and compare the recently introduced Trust Region Layers learning method to the commonly used Proximal Policy Optimization.
+In addition, we compare different variants of Bayesian aggregation and compare the recently introduced Trust Region Layers learning method to the commonly used Proximal Policy Optimization.